Cost Comparison

 Cost Tiers by State

-The following table categorizes states based on the typical cost tiers for becoming a Registered Pulmonary Function Technologist:
+The following table categorizes states based on the general cost trends for becoming a Registered Pulmonary Function Technologist:

 TierEstimated RangeStates